Embrace Change: Harnessing Vulnerability for Personal Growth

 I must.

-There was another post that Alex Hormozi put out a little while back that I happened upon at that time and I sneakily added, which I thought would be a great ending to this piece today.
+There was another post that Alex Hormozi put out back then that I happened upon at that time and I sneakily added, which I thought would be a great ending to this piece today.

 It’s important to keep this idea top of mind.